bree7e/ngx-input-suffix/README.md

 </div>
 ```

-There is `--ngx-input-suffix__text-color` css vaiable to set suffix color.
+There is `--ngx-input-suffix__text-color` css variable to set suffix color.
 Default color is grey.
 ```css
 .wrapper {
   --ngx-input-suffix__text-color: black;